-- Push the lower part of the blade towards the arm again until you hear a click.
-6 - Check that the blade is firmly attached.
-7 - Fold the wiper arms back down against the windscreen.
-8 - Deactivate the wiper service position.
-9
+- 5 Check that the blade is firmly attached.

+- 6 Fold the wiper arms back down against the windscreen.

+- 7 Deactivate the wiper service position.

 13.2.9.
 Replacing the rear wiper blade

 Your rear wiper blade's service life is affected by the water, dirt and debris that it sweeps off your rear windscreen.
 The wiper blade needs to be replaced when it shows signs of wear.